Factorization, Supersymmetry, Coherent States and Classical Trajectories: A Quick Reminder of Coherent States and SUSYQM

 so that

 The function $x(q)$ is called the superpotential.
-Eq.\eqref{eq03} and \eqref{eq03a} are reminiscent of the harmonic oscillator.
-Using that similarity, the coherent states are defined as the eigenfunctions of the "annihilation operator" $\hat{A}$.
-Using Eq.\eqref{eq03} one is led to an equation of separable variables.
-The solution reads

-In Eq.\eqref{eq04}, $\alpha$ is a complex variable which characterizes the coherent states.
-When trying to implement the SUSY treatment to a system whose physical potential is known, the difficult part is the resolution of the Riccati equation given in Eq.\eqref{eq01}.\\ For the harmonic oscillator, one introduces the rescaled variables
+The equations \eqref{eq03} and \eqref{eq03a} are reminiscent of the harmonic oscillator.(Note that $\hat{A}$ and $\hat{A^\dag}$ are not necessairly ladder operators in the general case).
+Using that similarity, the coherent states are defined by Molski\cite{Art01-01} as the eigenfunctions of the operator $\hat{A}$. \\ It should be noted that although defined as eigenstates of a well motivated operator, the states proposed by Molski also saturate the bound of the Heisenberg uncertainty relation for some well defined generalized coordinates.
+Using \eqref{eq03} one is led to an equation of separable variables.
+The solution, for the coherent states as understood in this context reads with N a normalization constant.
+In \eqref{eq04}, $\alpha$ is a complex variable which characterizes the coherent states.
+When trying to implement the SUSY treatment to a system whose physical potential is known, the difficult part is the resolution of the Riccati equation given in \eqref{eq01}.\\ For the harmonic oscillator, one introduces the rescaled variables

 and the rescaled potential

 The superpotential is given by